Cars

 The customer connection matters because it affects billing, messages, portal access, and the customer's view of the vehicle.

-- Find the Customer area
+- Find the Customer section

 - Select the correct customer